yasirusama61/battery-ai-chat-assistant/README.md

 ![Cleaned Extracted Text](results/cleaned_paper_text.png)

+---

-### **Cleaning Steps**
+### **🧹 Cleaning Steps**

+To ensure the extracted text from research papers is structured and ready for downstream tasks, the following steps were applied:

-1. **Title Extraction:** Added proper titles and structured headings.
+1. **🔖 Title Extraction:**
-2. **Abstract Identification:** Extracted and formatted the abstract for clarity.
+   - Added **descriptive titles** and organized content with **structured headings** for clarity and easy navigation.

+2. **📝 Abstract Identification:**
+   - Isolated and **formatted the abstract**, highlighting the key objectives and contributions of the paper.

-3. **Author and Institution Information:** Added metadata to improve readability.
+3. **🏢 Author and Institution Information:**
+   - Extracted **author names** and their respective affiliations, enhancing metadata for better contextual understanding.

-4. **Removal of Redundant Content:** Removed page numbers, references, and symbols unrelated to the paper's content.
+4. **🚮 Removal of Redundant Content:**
+   - Cleaned out **irrelevant text** such as page numbers, references, and extraneous symbols to reduce noise.

+5. **📑 Reformatting:**
-5. **Reformatting:** Converted plain text into a structured format, suitable for further processing.
+   - Transformed plain, unstructured text into a **professional, organized format**, making it suitable for analysis, QA pair generation, and further processing.

+---

 By applying these steps, the extracted content was transformed into a readable and structured format, making it suitable for analysis and QA pair generation.